Great Peconic Race Website: www.greatpeconicrace.com

 The 4th annual Great Peconic Race – “GPR” – will be an exciting adventure for all levels of paddling skill, from elite, to advanced, to intermediate, and even for novice paddlers.
 All paddlable or rowable crafts are welcome to participate, including SUP, Surf Ski, OC1, OC6, Kayaks, Coastal Rowers, Prone and others.
 The premier 19.5 mile elite race course circumnavigates Shelter Island, beginning at Wades Beach in Noyac Bay and continues through Southold Bay, passing Greenport, and around into Gardiner's Bay, rounding the Nature Conservancy's nearly pristine 2100-acre Mashomack Preserve, passing Sag Harbor, and then returning to Wades, while battling wind, tidal currents and an occasional sea monster.
 We expect to have many spectators gathered on the shore around Shelter Island cheering the racers on.

-This will be the second year offering a 9-mile half course for those looking for a less painful challenge ( this course lay out may differ on race day than indicated on map) and a 3-mile course so everyone can join in on the fun.
+This will be the 3rd year offering a 9-mile half course for those looking for a less painful challenge ( this course lay out may differ on race day than indicated on map) and a 3-mile course so everyone can join in on the fun.

 Shelter Island is located in the beautiful Peconic Bays between the North and South Forks of Long Island.

 The race honors Ted Baldwin’s love for the bays and proceeds this year will be donated in support of the Cornell Cooperative Marine Extension Program.

 The 19.5-mile full course is an advanced recreational and elite race open to all seaworthy craft powered by oar or paddle.
 Participants can expect open bay conditions, including at times strong currents and any host of wind/wave conditions.
 There is no rain date; alternate courses are in place should there be rough or foggy conditions.